 Visitors to the Quekett display

 On the first of March, a new version of the software behind the Quekett website was launched, after lots of work by the new webmaster, Peter Wyn-Jones.
-It now runs on the latest version of WordPress and PHP, so it should be faster.
+It now runs on the latest versions of WordPress and PHP, so it should be faster.
 The arrangement for signing in has changed too, so that members are verified in the membership database and will not need a new password each year.

 The Reading Convention is now run by the Quekett, and has had to move to a new venue, Sonning Common Village Hall.
 It is not very far from the Reading, but there is only one bus per hour.
 It is a long journey for me, but a good opportunity to catch up with old friends and look for bargains.
 The new webmaster was there, but he was busy selling items from the estate of Peter Massingham, so I took some photos and wrote the meeting report for the website.